-2.55 Hackle ― An implement fitted with steel spikes, set at regular intervals used for combining brush filling material.
+2.55 Hackle — An implement fitted with steel spikes, set at regular intervals used for combining brush filling material.
 For filling materials like sable hair, a similar implement made of plastic is used.

-2.56 Jam Duster ― see 2.26.4.7.
+2.56 Jam Duster — see 2.26.4.7

-2.57 Knock Back Teat ― A test for a finished brush in which the board is knocked on a hard surface to ascertain whether the tufts have been thoroughly bottomed.
+2.57 Knock Back Teat — A test for a finished brush in which the board is knocked on a hard surface to ascertain whether the tufts have been thoroughly bottomed.